apfeiffer1/selenium-state-machines/README.md

 Our documentation is [here](https://selenium-state-machines.readthedocs.io/en/latest/).

-The format of tests written using this library is
+Here's an example of the library being used to test the [VyPRServer](http://github.com/pyvypr/VyPRServer/) web application.

 ```
 import state_machine_testing as smt